Accnoname/WebAdvance_Project/README.md

 - **Frontend App:** `http://localhost:5173`

 ### 5. Test Accounts
-For testing purposes, please refer to the [Test Accounts Documentation](docs/TEST_ACCOUNTS.md) for the default Email and Password combinations for each role (Manager, Staff, Customer).
+For testing purposes, please refer to the `docs/TEST_ACCOUNTS.md` for the default Email and Password combinations for each role (Manager, Staff, Customer).

 ---